liuyib/hexo-theme-stun/README_en-US.md

 - [MikyMing's Blog](https://mikyming.online/)
 - [maple Blog](https://www.hongmaple.xyz/)

-If you are using the `Stun` theme and want to show it here, you just need to modify the [README_en-US](https://github.com/liuyib/hexo-theme-stun/edit/master/README_en-US.md) to fill in your website and submit PR.
+If you plan to use «Stun» theme for a long time and want to show it here, you just need to modify the [README_en-US](https://github.com/liuyib/hexo-theme-stun/edit/master/README_en-US.md) to fill in your website and submit PR.

 ## :crystal_ball: Feature